arthvadrr/baseball-article-test/readme.md

 Create the page based on "page-screenshot.png".
 Feel free to use any resources you need (googling, MDN, past projects).

-1. Create a branch of the project
+1. Clone the repo, then create a new branch
 1. Read and follow the instructions in the comments in index.html and script.js
 1. When finished, submit a pull request